maxsolomonhenry/vibrato_space/README.md

 # Vibrato Perceptual Space

-A collection of scripts for developing stimuli and running an experiment:
+An old collection of scripts for developing stimuli and running an experiment:
 ```
 .
 ├── LICENSE